 A native of South Korea, Sanghoon Lee moved to the U.S. to attend the School of the Art Institute of Chicago in 1999, where he pursued his MFA in Filmmaking.
 He has been working as a director, producer and cinematographer in Chicago's independent film community ever since.

 Sanghoon has completed several award-winning dramatic features including SECOND MOON (producer), CHICAGO HEIGHTS (producer/cinematographer) and HOGTOWN (producer/cinematographer).
 Credits also include feature documentaries EDIT (producer), TODAY WE SAW THE FACE OF GOD (producer), and BREAKFAST AT INA'S (producer/cinematographer).
 Most recently, Sanghoon acted as director of photography on the short films FUGUE and BIRDER.
 His feature length directorial debut BANANA SEASON is currently on the festival circuit.

-JC has worked as a crew member for several productions including features, shorts, commercials, TV shows, and reality shows.
-She has also worked for many festivals including the Chicago International Film Festival, Chicago Improv Festival, Chicago Podcast Festival, and Producer of Chicago Underground Film Festival.
+She has worked for many arts organizations and festivals including as Industry Programs Manager/Screener for the Chicago International Film Festival, Associate Producer for the Chicago Improv Festival and Chicago Podcast Festival, and as Producer/Screener for the Chicago Underground Film Festival.